Diffusion Language Models Know the Answer Before Decoding: Preliminary

 Here, $q_{0|t}( {x}_s^i \mid {x}_t)$ is a predictive distribution over the vocabulary, supplied by the model itself, whenever a masked location is to be unmasked.
 In conditional generation (e.g., producing a response $ {x}_0$ given a prompt $p$), this predictive distribution additionally depends on $p$, i.e., $q_{0|t}( {x}_s^i \mid {x}_t, p)$.

 \paragraph{Reverse generation.} To synthesize text, one needs to approximate the reverse dynamics.
 The generative model is parameterized as

-This reverse process naturally decomposes into two complementary components. \textbf{i.
-Prediction step.} The model $p_\theta(x_0 \mid x_t)$ attempts to reconstruct a clean sequence from the corrupted input at level $t$.
+This reverse process naturally decomposes into two complementary components.
+(1) Prediction step.
+The model $p_\theta(x_0 \mid x_t)$ attempts to reconstruct a clean sequence from the corrupted input at level $t$.
 We denote the predicted sequence after this step by $x_0^t$, i.e.\ $x_0^t = p_\theta(x_0 \mid x_t)$.
-(2) \textbf{ii.
-Re-masking step.} Once a candidate reconstruction $x_0^t$ is obtained, the forward noising mechanism is reapplied in order to produce a partially corrupted sequence $x_{t-1}$ that is less noisy than $x_t$.
-This “re-masking” can be implemented in various ways, such as masking tokens uniformly at random or selectively masking low-confidence positions~\citep{nie2025large}.
-Through the interplay of these two steps—prediction and re-masking—the model iteratively refines an initially noisy sequence into a coherent text output.
+(2) Remasking step.
+Once a candidate reconstruction $x_0^t$ is obtained, the forward noising mechanism is reapplied in order to produce a partially corrupted sequence $x_{t-1}$ that is less noisy than $x_t$.
+This ``remasking'' can be implemented in various ways, such as masking tokens uniformly at random or selectively masking low-confidence positions~\citep{nie2025large}.
+Through the interplay of these two steps—prediction and remasking—the model iteratively refines an initially noisy sequence into a coherent text output.